A short introduction to Hellenic tradition

 2. THE GODS (ΘΕΟΙ)

-The chief gods of Hellenism:
+The chief gods of Hellenism are:

-The gods (greek: Theoi) are natural beings, existing within the Universe, unaffected by time and space.
+The gods (Greek: theoi) are natural beings, existing within the universe, unaffected by time and space.
 They are asexual, impersonal, eternal beings, possessing knowledge and immortality.
-As divine cosmic Forces (greek: Dynámeis) they are unalterable and incorporeal.
+As cosmic forces (Greek: dynámeis) they are unalterable and incorporeal.
 They are not separate from the first cause nor from one another (Sallustius).
 They aren’t archetypes, personifications or persons (Jean-Pierre Vernant, W. F. Otto).
-The residence of the Gods is Olympus (“metakosmia”).
+The residence of the gods is Olympus (or “metakosmia”).
 By “Olympus” we don’t mean the well-known Mount Olympus which lies between Thessaly and Macedonia.
-In Olympus “no wind beats roughly, and neither rain nor snow can fall; but it abides in everlasting sunshine and in a great peacefulness of light, wherein the blessed gods are illumined for ever and ever” (Homer: The Odyssey, Book VI).
+In Olympus “no wind beats roughly, and neither rain nor snow can fall; but it abides in everlasting sunshine and in a great peacefulness of light, wherein the blessed gods are illumined for ever and ever” (Homer, The Odyssey, Book VI).

 “Our Twelve Gods are also called ΟΛΥΜΠΙΟΙ (‘Olympioi’, The Olympians) not because, as many want to believe, they dwell on Mt.
 Olympus, as the mountains with this name numbered not one but eighteen throughout the Hellenic World.
 This is just a poetic conception, similar to the one that wants Pan to dwell in the forests of Arcadia.
 The word ‘Olympus’ comes from the verb ΛΑΜΠΩ (‘lάmpein’, shining).
-Our Twelve Gods are the ‘Shining Ones’, and the real ‘Olympus’ is not a geographical but a spiritual place, where the Gods really exist” (Vlassis G Rassias, Hellenism: What We Believe, What We Stand For).
+Our Twelve Gods are the ‘Shining Ones’, and the real ‘Olympus’ is not a geographical but a spiritual place, where the Gods really exist” (Vlassis G Rassias: Hellenism: What we believe, what we stand for).

-The ancient population of Greece named these beings “Gods” because of their functions and activities.
+The ancient population of Greece named these beings “theoi” (“gods”) because of their functions and activities.
 Herodotus, 2.52: “They called them gods (Theoi, disposers), because they disposed and arranged all things in such a beautiful order.”
-The Gods obtain and maintain the cosmic harmony, the natural diversity and laws of nature.
+The gods obtain and maintain the cosmic harmony, the natural diversity and the laws of nature.
 They’re “found within the Cosmos and are concerned only with its perpetual expression, subject to Logic and Anangke (i.e., Necessity).
 Anangke is the natural and moral Cause that inevitably compels Nature into a rhythmic energy that regulates all that has occurred and will occur.
 Hence, a Cosmos without Logic is incomplete, which is why the Gods voluntarily submit to the Cosmic Laws that have been shaped from within it” (YSEE, FAQ 21).

 In Hellenismos the “living Cosmos has emanated from within itself and is eternal.
 There is no external ‘Cause’ that created all from nothing.
 The Gods are self-reliant and conscious forces, who are multiple expressions of Unity, emanate from within it and serve its perpetual path” (YSEE, FAQ 19).

 3. HELLENISMOS AND “(NEO)PAGANISM”

 Hellenic religion is an ethnic religion.
-Therefore, Hellenismos can’t be associated with “Neopaganism” or Monotheism in general.
-It developed within the ancient greek Poleis and its structure was formed by them.
-Therefore, Hellenismos is not “pagan” at all.
+Therefore, Hellenismos can’t be associated with “neopaganism” or monotheism in general.
+It was developed within the ancient Greek poleis and its structure was formed by them.
 Hellenismos neither maintains contacts nor collaborates with occult and “neopagan” groups.
-On the contrary, hellenic organizations solidarize and work together with other indigenous religions and traditions across the globe.
+On the contrary, Hellenic organizations solidarize and work together with other indigenous religions and traditions across the globe.
 “Neopaganism” evolved from 20th century occultism and it’s been influenced by freemasonry, quabbalistic and christian mysticism.
 Hellenismos, on the other hand, is an ancient worldview, has been influenced by platonism and stoicism and, owes its present existence especially to Pletho and to the Hellenes of the middle ages.
 It has its own cultural roots.

-Anyway, though some american “Neopagans” claim to be Hellenic polytheists, they are not Hellenic polytheists “but rather members of the so-called Wicca or other ‘neo-pagan’ groups who are simply disguised as ‘Hellenists’ for reasons that exist hidden within the depths of their own minds.
+Anyway, though some american “neopagans” claim to be Hellenic polytheists, they are not Hellenic polytheists “but rather members of the so-called Wicca or other ‘neo-pagan’ groups who are simply disguised as ‘Hellenists’ for reasons that exist hidden within the depths of their own minds.
 Obviously we are not interested in having any relationship with these people.
-Our Tradition, Religion and Values should not be exploited in any manner, in much the same way that no other ethnic Tradition, Religion and Values should be exploited” (Wojciech Jan Rudny interviews a constitutional member of the Supreme Council of the Ethnikoi Hellenes).
+Our tradition, religion and values should not be exploited in any manner, in much the same way that no other ethnic Tradition, Religion and Values should be exploited” (Wojciech Jan Rudny interviews a constitutional member of the Supreme Council of the Ethnikoi Hellenes).

 a.
 In modern Greece the term “Hellenes” means people of Greek origin.